aliemir99/Shinobi-Ketto/README.md

 by
 Ali Emir Samlioglu
+and with the collaboration of
-In collaboration with Berkant Seyhan
+Berkant Seyhan